 These are sell-worthy and yield high-quality results.
 They are UV resistant and waterproof (mostly).
 Can you put them on a car window with the sun and rain?
 Nope, only use permanent outdoor vinyl for that!
 But they do stand up to putting on water bottles that are handled all day long and with a sweaty workout hand etc. Can they go through a dishwasher?
 I would never put mine in a dishwasher, so no!
 They stand up to a child who handles EVERYTHING, lol.
 Are they invincible?
 No, nothing is.
 Would one of these look ah-mazing on my Cricut machine?
 Yes, it would, and it can handle the dusting over it all the time.

-They are a bit more expensive but worth it for your Professional, Business and Durable Projects.
-The combo I use are as follows, but before I list them, I want to explain why I use a laminating sheet on top of what claims to be waterproof sticker paper.
+They are a bit more expensive but worth it for your Professional, Business, and Durable Projects.
+The combo I use is as follows, but before I list them, I want to explain why I use a laminating sheet on top of what claims to be waterproof sticker paper.

 I hope this helps you with your decision on which sticker paper to use.
 Of course, keep in mind you need it to work with your brand of printer.
 I’ve used all of these papers with HP, Epson, and Brothers printers to date.